Frostielocks/Ivory-Academy/README.md

 # Ivory-Academy

-A simple website to practice HTML/CSS and later Javascript/JQuery.
+A simple website to practice HTML/CSS.
 This website can also be found on [ursus.servehttp.com](https://ursus.servehttp.com/Ivory-Academy).

 ## Getting Started